Bumblebee/Bumblebee/README.md

 Using Linq
 ----------

-The *Options* property in the first example above return an *IEnumerable* of options.
+The *Options* property in the first example above returns an *IEnumerable* of options.
 This allows the automator to decide which option to act on however they like.
 Using linq we get many methods for free.
 Here are some examples of valid selections:

 ```C#
 Options.First().Click();